Finding a pair of boxing gloves that offer sufficient support and protection is incredibly important for any experience level boxer.

 Designed specifically for women, the RDX boxing gloves are brilliant for anyone shopping on a budget and are looking for a durable pair of gloves.

 RDX really have spared no expense in terms of offering the highest amount of protection possible.
-They’ve implemented extra-thick foam padding designed to protect your hands and dissipate shock equally.
+They’ve implemented extra-thick foam padding, designed to protect your hands and dissipate shock equally throughout your hands and wrist.
 This in turn leaves no specific part of your hand under excess pressure, which is what can cause an injury.

-The inside of the gloves are lines with moisture wicking material, so sweat doesn’t absorb into the gloves.
-You man just notice your hands get fairly hot when you’re training.
+The inside of the gloves are lined with moisture wicking material, so sweat doesn’t absorb into the padding.
+You just may notice your hands get fairly hot when you’re training.

 This is due to the fact they make use of PU, engineered leather, which is by no means as durable as genuine leather.
 As such, if you’re working the heavy bag for hours a day, multiple days a week, they’re going to show signs of use.